Dominique Grubisa is a practising legal practitioner with more than 22 years of experience.

 Strategy: The vendor bought elsewhere so an agent brought this deal to DGI Graduate Julie.
 She bought it $140K under market value(discount) by Joint venturing with DGI Graduate Phil.
 Originally 35 blocks were approved but Julie worked around the plan with the town planner to move a road to allow 36 blocks.

-Result: Going to subdivide the whole lot and sell off as newly created vacant blocks of land.
-This is Julie first deal and forecasted profit is over a million.
+Result: Julie plans to subdivide the whole lot and sell off as newly created vacant blocks of land.
+This is Julie’s first deal and based on comparable sales in the area, she would be expecting to make a projected profit of over a million.

 Location: South Australia